ZiClaud/Iremi-Breathing-App/README.md

 - [ ] AI calming voice that reads the steps
 - [ ] Add chill music
 - [ ] Loading screen with tips
+- [x] In the same app there can be more users (Kinda useful for when I'll move the app on a server)